After bitter battles, Senate eyes less toxic court fight

 “You will not see the personal, ugly attacks,” Severino said in an interview.
 But opposition is still likely, she indicated, predicting Biden’s choice will be “a nominee that is not responding to that call for moderation and is going to move the court to the left.”

-This will be the first time Democrats have had a Senate majority — with Vice President Kamala Harris’ tiebreaking vote — and the opportunity to fill a Supreme Court vacancy in more than 11 years.
+This will be the first time Democrats have had a Senate majority — with Vice President Kamala Harris’ tie-breaking vote — and the opportunity to fill a Supreme Court vacancy in more than 11 years.
 Since Justice Elana Kagan was confirmed in 2010, the GOP-led Senate has confirmed three justices, all nominated in Trump’s term: Neil Gorsuch, Kavanaugh and Coney Barrett.

 All three of those confirmation battles were searing experiences for Democrats.